bluesky/bluesky-queueserver/docs/source/cli_tools.rst

                         plans-devices --startup-script ~/startup/scripts/script.py' loads
                         startup code from the script and saves the results to the file in the current directory.
+      --ipython-dir IPYTHON_DIR
+                        The path to IPython root directory, which contains profiles.
+Overrides IPYTHONDIR environment variable.
+      --use-ipython-kernel {ON,OFF}
+                        Run the Run Engine worker in IPython kernel (default: OFF).
+      --ignore-invalid-plans {ON,OFF}
+                        Ignore plans with unsupported signatures When loading startup code or executing scripts.
+The default behavior is to raise an exception.
+If the parameter is set, the message is printed for each invalid plan and only plans that were processed correctly are included in the list of existing plans (default: OFF).
+      --device-max-depth DEVICE_MAX_DEPTH
+                        Default maximum depth for devices included in the list of existing
+                        devices: 0 - unlimited depth (full tree of subdevices is included for all devices except areadetectors), 1 - only top level devices are included, 2 - top level devices and subdevices are included, etc.
+                        (default: 0).

 .. _qserver_zmq_keys_cli: